Aqua-code750/Aquashell-terminal/README.md

 ### Run from source
 Make sure you download the folder with all the files ready for the dist aquashell.exe and if you wanna test it install the files and make sure you dont edit it.
+Also the EXE is in the dist file.
 ## Tutorial and Walkthrough
 Btw i dont have the video to show you how to use the shell but i also listed some steps that you can do and the terminal view
 #### 1. Terminal View